self-host/self-host/docs/presentations/first_few_steps.md

 ---

-14. Scroll down below the response example.
+14. Scroll down to the response section.
 The response you get shall look similar to this;

     ```{.json data-line-numbers="|8|1,15|" data-id="code-animation"}
     [